annahadji/dance2vec/README.md

-# Simulating and analysing the movement of antennae of nestmates during the honeybee waggle dance :honeybee:
+# Analysing the antennae of nestmates during the waggle dance :honeybee:

 ## Running the assimilation model :brain: